legendarycode3/onchain-betting-contract/README.md

      * Arbiter address.
    * The bet starts in the Pending state.
 2. ****Staking Phase****
+   * Each player deposits the required ETH amount.

 ## Why This Matters (Onchain Betting Smart Contract)